 Spring and Winter Conferences

-Bringing together flag experts and enthusiasts worldwide, our Flag Institute Spring and Winter Conferences are the highlight of our year.
+Bringing together flag experts and enthusiasts worldwide, Flag Institute Spring and Winter Conferences are always a highlight of our year.
 Everyone welcome, a friendly atmosphere, and a great time talking flags past, present and future.

-• John Cartledge: Cry God for Harry, England and St … who?: An exploration of the chequered history and strange resurrection of the English national flag
+• *John Cartledge, Cry God for Harry, England and St … who?
+Exploring the chequered history and strange resurrection of the English national flag

 • Royston Alan Griffey: The Vexillological Voyages of The Matthew of Bristol